trynthink/scout/docs/ecm_schema.rst

 A text field that can be used for explanatory notes regarding the technologies that can be replaced by the ECM, any notable assumptions made in the specification of the ECM, or any other relevant information about the ECM that is not captured by any other field. ::

    {...
-    "_notes": "Energy performance is specified for the luminaire, not the base lamp.", ...}
+    "_notes": "Energy efficiency is specified for the luminaire, not the base lamp.", ...}

 .. _json-_added_by: